 - Maybe actually building a proper rack setup (we will see)

-- Writing more posts about specific lab projects
+- Writing more posts about what is done in the past

 Got questions about my setup?
 Drop a comment below, I would love to hear what you are running in your homelab too.